81 lines

 - To support `CloneAny`, unsafe code is currently required (because the downcast methods are defined on `dyn Any` rather than being trait methods, and upcasting is an incomplete feature in rustc); if you wanted to ditch `Clone` support this unsafety could be removed.

-- For `dyn CloneAny + Send` and `dyn CloneAny + Send + Sync`’s `Clone` implementation, an unsafe block is used to attach the auto traits where safe code used to be used, in order to avoid a [spurious future-compatibility lint](https://github.com/rust-lang/rust/issues/51443#issuecomment-421988013).
+- For `dyn CloneAny + Send` and `dyn CloneAny + Send + Sync`s `Clone` implementation, an unsafe block is used to attach the auto traits where safe code used to be used, in order to avoid a [spurious future-compatibility lint](https://github.com/rust-lang/rust/issues/51443#issuecomment-421988013).

 - In the interests of performance, type ID checks are skipped as unnecessary because of the invariants of the data structure (though this does come at the cost of `Map::{as_raw_mut, into_raw}` being marked unsafe).

 It is possible to remove all unsafe code at the cost of only `CloneAny` functionality and a little performance.
 The `safe` branch in the Git repository contains a couple of commits demonstrating the concept.
-It’s quite straightforward; the core of this library is very simple and perfectly safe.
+Its quite straightforward; the core of this library is very simple and perfectly safe.

 ## Colophon